JanssenProject/jans/docs/cedarling/patterns/annotation-challenge.md

                forbid_offscope_sensitive_read_by_agent
 ```

-Had Dana opened the document herself, only the scope rule would have fired: one challenge instead
+Had Dana opened the document directly, only the scope rule would have fired: one challenge instead
 of two, which is the proportionality the design is after.

 ```text